[ Custom Channels ]

 The source identifies the system.
 The type identifies the event.
 The projectId scopes it to the client.
 The payload carries whatever metadata matters for your use case.

-Send that payload via the REST API or the PHP/TypeScript SDKs, and it lands in Client Acme’s timeline alongside their WordPress form submissions, GitHub deploys, and Shopify orders.
+Send that payload via the REST API or the PHP/TypeScript SDKs, and it lands in Client Acme’s timeline alongside their WordPress form submissions, GitHub deploys, and WooCommerce orders.
 No channel configuration step.
 No schema registration.
 The event appears, categorized by its source, searchable by its type.

 What agencies send through custom channels